 This is the best healthy banana bread!
-It’s bursting with flavor and made with tons of healthy ingredient swaps.
-This healthy banana bread with yogurt can be made with or without chocolate chips and/or nuts!
+It’s bursting with flavor and made with tons of healthy ingredients.
+This recipe can be made with or without chocolate chips and/or nuts!

 Healthy Banana Bread

-- Oats: rich in antioxidants (help to keep you healthy) and contain powerful soluble fiber
+- Oats: Rich in antioxidants and contain powerful soluble fiber.

-- Greek Yogurt: high in protein (essential for good health), packed with probiotics, a lot of potassium and calcium
+- Greek Yogurt: High in protein and packed with probiotics, potassium, and calcium.

-- White Whole Wheat Flour: a healthy, but milder in flavor flour made from white wheat.
+- White Whole Wheat Flour: A healthy alternative to white flour.
 Read more here.

 How do you make healthy banana bread?